-

 Globalization has helped deliver remarkable development outcomes for Asia and the Pacific.
 While it has helped to expand markets, improve resource allocation and enhance productivity, globalization may have also amplified inequalities and accelerated climate change.
 While digitalization and environmental sustainability are now opening channels for stronger cooperation, geopolitical tensions and evidence of economic fragmentation warrant a rethinking of globalization and the role of regional integration in it.

-This event will gather a group of academics, policymakers, and international organizations with three main objectives: (i) to assess current trends in global and regional integration through the latest measurement frameworks, (ii) to tackle emerging narratives of geoeconomic fragmentation and discuss economic implications for Asia and the Pacific; and (iii) to highlight policies on strengthening global and regional integration as a response to an increasingly polarized global economy.
-Policymakers and experts will be invited to share their insights through presentation of research papers and in-depth panel discussions.
+This event gathered a group of academics, policymakers, and international organizations with three main objectives: (i) to assess current trends in global and regional integration through the latest measurement frameworks, (ii) to tackle emerging narratives of geoeconomic fragmentation and discuss economic implications for Asia and the Pacific; and (iii) to highlight policies on strengthening global and regional integration as a response to an increasingly polarized global economy.
+Policymakers and experts were invited to share their insights through presentation of research papers and in-depth panel discussions.

 Event details: